 • This will set the future direction and building heights for Camberwell Junction.

-• The ‘activity centre area’ is consistent with Council’s adopted Camberwell Junction Structure and Place Plan, which was developed based on extensive research and consultation with the community.
+• The ‘activity centre area’ is expected to be consistent with Council’s adopted Camberwell Junction Structure and Place Plan, which was developed based on extensive research and consultation with the community.
 Council is supportive of this activity centre area.

-• An additional ‘catchment area’ that extends a further 800 m from the activity centre area encompasses approximately 10,800 properties and will allow for development height up to 6 storeys in heritage areas and low-scale single dwelling neighbourhoods.
+• An additional ‘catchment area’ that extends a further 800 m from the activity centre area encompasses approximately 10,800 properties and will allow for development height up to 6 storeys (and more in some cases) in heritage areas and low-scale single-dwelling neighbourhoods.
 This catchment area includes 48% heritage properties.
 Council is not supportive of this ‘catchment area’.

-• The State has made no commitments to provide funding for local services and infrastructure to support this housing or for the loss of tree canopy and open spaces.
+• The Victorian Government has made no commitments to provide funding for local services and infrastructure to support this housing or for the loss of tree canopy and open spaces.

-Changes to the way apartments and townhouses will be approved
+Changes to the way apartments and townhouses will be considered and approved

 • These proposed changes to planning rules were released to certain stakeholders and councils on 29 August 2024, with no broader community consultation.